rainprotocol/rain.interface.factory/README.md

 - Support existing patterns such as EIP1167 for clones, etc.
 - Avoid introducing Rain-isms as much as possible

+The onchain tooling for analysis is found at https://github.com/rainprotocol/rain.extrospection

 The current interfaces in this repository are for

 - `CloneFactoryV1` that is expected to clone proxies from a reference